HugoBlox/theme-academic-cv/content/authors/p_fredrik-hagstrom/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Past Members
-- Research Group
+# - Research Group
-- Research Assistants
+# - Research Assistants
 ---

 I am a research assistant with a background in mathematics and systems sciences, currently pursuing a master's degree in Machine Learning, Data Science and AI at Aalto University.